SeanPlusPlus/WebDevTemplates/hello-world/README.md

 # HTML5 Boilerplate for HTML / CSS / JS

-_three dirs, starting with HTML and building up with each tech_
+_starting with HTML and building up with each technology_

+1. hello-html
+2. hello-css
+3. hello-bootstrap
+4. hello-js